 A typical GRE official scorecard will contain a Verbal reasoning score within a range of 130 -170, a Quantitative reasoning score within a range of 130-170, and the Analytical Writing score within a range of 0-6.
 The percentile scores in these areas are also mentioned in the official score report.

-The students get to see the unofficial Quantitative and Verbal score soon after the completion of the exam, while the AWA scores come only with the official score report.
+The students get to see the unofficial Quantitative and Verbal scores soon after the completion of the exam, while the AWA scores come only with the official score report.
 The official report usually takes 15 to 20 days to reach the student from the date of taking the test.
-The official GRE score remains valid for 5 years from the date of taking the exam.
+The official GRE score remains valid for 5 years from the date of taking the GRE exam.

-What is a good GRE score?
+What is a Good GRE Score?

 So how do we define a good GRE score?
-A score which would help you seek admission into a desirous course in a university of your choice.
+A score that would help you seek admission into a desirous course in a university of your choice.
 But to be on the safer side, the student is encouraged to get a 320+ on the GRE and a 4.5 on the AWA.

-Let us take a quick look at the Schools/ Programs and their Average GRE Scores cut off;
+Let us take a quick look at the Schools/ Programs and their Average GRE Scores cut off:

 |Target Schools||School / Program||Average GRE Score|

 |UC Berkeley||Clinical Science||326|

 How the Sections on the GRE are Scored?

 Scores on the GRE Verbal Section and the GRE Quant Section depend on the performance of the questions posed and also on the number of questions answered in the given time.
 The Verbal and Quant sections on the GRE are section-level adaptive.
 This means the level of difficulty of the second accountable section is based on the performance of the previous accountable section.
 All questions within each section contribute equally to the final score.
 A raw score is first computed from the number of questions answered correctly and then this raw score will be converted to a scaled score by a process called ‘equating’.